 Unity Health Toronto, St Joseph’s Health Centre site in Toronto is inviting applications for an Active Staff full-time position in the Division of Oncology/Hematology.
 St. Joseph’s is a fully accredited community teaching hospital within the Unity Health Toronto network, serving Toronto’s west-end.

 St. Joseph’s provides care to a culturally and economically diverse population of about 530,000.
 Our hospital is a 400-bed facility that employs approximately 2,500 staff, along with 500 credentialed staff physicians.
+It is a Cancer Care Ontario-designated cancer surgery centre for hepato-pancreatic biliary (HPB) and thoracic cancers.
+We participate in regular multidisciplinary cancer conferences jointly with St. Michael’s Hospital.
 Unity Health Toronto’s values center around Inclusivity, Community, Excellence, Compassion and Human Dignity.

 The ideal candidate will have an interest in a busy community general Medical Oncology practice.
 Subspeciality training, an interest in education, and/or quality improvement would be an asset but is not required.
 The candidate will be offered a 0.5 AFP for oncology with associated shadow billings.

 The successful candidate will join a team of three medical oncologists and two hematologists.
 Call coverage is shared with the medical oncologists, and includes consult service and in-patient care as MRP (Most-Responsible Physician).
+The in-patient service is supported by a dedicated oncology nurse practitioner and oncology counsellor.

 The candidate must possess exemplary clinical skills and professionalism, with evidence of excellent interpersonal and collaborative skills.
 The candidate will be required to support the Division of Oncology/Hematology with teaching commitments of medical students and residents.